romainjysch/clj-training/README.md

 For this learning endeavor, I'm combining three main approaches:

-1. Reading the book "Getting Clojure" by Russ Olsen.
+1. Reading books (especially "Getting Clojure" by Russ Olsen);

-2. Working on practical online exercises from the [Exercism](https://exercism.org/tracks/clojure) platform.
+2. Working on practical online exercises (Exercism or Advent of Code).

 3. Handling tests with different libraries.

-## Repository Structure

-The repository is organized into three main packages, reflecting the three components of my learning journey:

-1. The `exercism` package contains all exercises from the Exercism platform.

-2. The `getting_clojure` package is tied to the chapters of the "Getting Clojure" book.
-It includes various tests I have conducted for each chapter of the book.

-3. The `libraries` package contains the different tests associated with various libraries (for example, next.jdbc).

 ## Tools Used